stabilaprotocol/documentation-en/docs/contracts/contract.md

 Note: STABILA's smart contract is different from STABILA's system contract, if the transfer to address does not exist it can not create an account by smart contract transfer.

-2)Different accouts vote for SuperNode (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
+2)Different accouts vote for Governor (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)

-3)SuperNode gets all the reward (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
+3)Governor gets all the reward (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)

-4)SuperNode approves or disappoves the proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
+4)Governor approves or disappoves the proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)

-5)SuperNode proposes a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
+5)Governor proposes a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)

-6)SuperNode deletes  a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
+6)Governor deletes  a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)

 7)STABILA byte address converts to solidity address (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)